preetham-devv/Breast-Cancer-Prediction/README.md

 Data Description
 The dataset contains the following columns:

-Case number: Identifier for each case.
+#1.Case number: Identifier for each case.
-Clump Thickness: Measurement of the thickness of cell clumps.
+#2.Clump Thickness: Measurement of the thickness of cell clumps.
-Uniformity of Cell Size: Consistency in cell size.
+#3.Uniformity of Cell Size: Consistency in cell size.
 Uniformity of Cell Shape: Consistency in cell shape.
 Marginal Adhesion: Degree of adhesion between cells.
 Single Epithelial Cell Size: Size of single epithelial cells.